Tuesday, November 29, 2005

 But it takes a lot of dying first before one can always choose the way of peace.
-Dying to what I want, what I think, and what I feel and instead, wanting with all my heart what God wants and thinks and feels is right for me.
-Sometimes, it even means dying to my rights--sacrificing them for a greater thing God has in mind.
+Dying to what I want, what I think, and what I feel and instead, wanting with all my heart what God wants, thinks and feels.

 It takes admitting--and believing--that I know nothing and He knows everything.
-It takes letting Him change my mind about just about everything I ever learned from a world which hasn't even met Him yet.
+It takes letting Him change my mind and unlearn what I was taught.

 It takes pressing past fearing what I will hear Him tell me to do.
 It takes courage to do what looks impossible or unpopular.

-And it takes a whole lot of listening in order to make right decisions.
-Listening to what God is saying and not to my old, standard, got-it-from-the-world ways of thinking.
+And it requires a whole lot of listening in order to hear what God is saying and where He's leading.

 Jesus said, "My sheep hear my voice."
 And it should be that simple, even though the world will tell you you are insane/unstable/bubble-headed if you're hearing His voice.
-The plot becomes, then, to listen to your own voice.
-And hence, that's why many of us are in so much trouble.
-Or at least, in a whole lot of unrest.
+That's when many people bail out, you know, when others criticize.

 "As for God, His way is perfect!
 The word of the Lord is tested and tried; He is a shield to all those who take refuge and put their trust in Him." ...
 Psalm 18:20